A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Dataset Collection and Validation

 \subsection{Dataset Collection}

-Chemical space is extremely large~\cite{chemical_space}; even much smaller public molecule repositories contain hundreds of millions to billions of molecules~\cite{pubchem,zinc20}.
-We select PubChem~\cite{pubchem} as the molecule pool for dataset construction, and randomly sample \num{200000} molecules as candidates for description generation.
-We then apply an initial filtering to remove molecules that would not yield reliable structure metadata.
-Specifically, we exclude molecules for which (i) an IUPAC name is not provided by PubChem, (ii) the entry corresponds to multiple disconnected molecular components, with dot `.' separators in the SMILES, (iii) OPSIN raises warnings or errors when parsing the IUPAC name, such as ambiguity, unsupported or rare chemical patterns, or parsing failures, or (iv) the SMILES string parsed by OPSIN from the IUPAC name does not match the SMILES provided by PubChem.
-After filtering, {\num{167416}} molecules remain as final candidates and are passed to the LLMs for description generation.
+Chemical space is extremely large~\cite{chemical_space}; even public molecule repositories contain hundreds of millions to billions of molecules~\cite{pubchem,zinc20}.
+We select PubChem~\cite{pubchem} as the molecule pool for dataset construction, and randomly sample $\num{200000}$ molecules as candidates.
+We then apply an initial filtering to restrict candidates to single-component molecules with reliable and unambiguous structural metadata.
+Specifically, we exclude molecules for which (i) the entry corresponds to multiple disconnected molecular components, with dot `.' separators in the SMILES, (ii) an IUPAC name is not provided by PubChem, (iii) OPSIN raises warnings or errors when parsing the IUPAC name, such as ambiguity, unsupported or rare chemical patterns, or parsing failures, or (iv) the SMILES string parsed by OPSIN from the IUPAC name does not match the SMILES provided by PubChem.
+Note that criterion (i) accounts for the largest fraction of excluded candidates; while such multi-component molecules are technically parseable by processing each disconnected component individually, we exclude them for simplicity in both parsing and validation.
+Indeed, fewer than $1\%$ of candidates are excluded due to pipeline parsing limitations.
+After filtering, {$\num{167416}$} molecules remain as final candidates and are passed to the LLM for description generation.

+While structural metadata provides sufficient information for molecular structure description, accurate generation still requires the LLM to faithfully interpret and integrate detailed structural information into precise textual descriptions.
+We therefore use GPT-5.2~\cite{openai5_2} as the generation model (the most capable model available at the time of dataset curation), and categorize molecules into three generation difficulty levels (easy, medium, and hard) with different reasoning efforts accordingly, as listed in Table~\ref{tab:data_generation_stat}; the corresponding model snapshots are provided in Appendix~\ref{appdix:model_snapshots}.